-4 percent and steeper: The steepest mainline grade in the United States is the former Southern Ry. line over Saluda Mountain in North Carolina, at 4.7 percent.
-It's more common to find grades that steep on cheaply constructed backwoods logging and mining railroads.
-Seven percent is about the practical limit for normal adhesion and in steam days required special gear-driven locomotives like Shays, Heislers, and Climaxes.
+4 percent and steeper: The steepest mainline grade in the United States is the 4.7 percent Norfolk Southern line over Saluda Mountain in North Carolina.
+It's more common to find grades that steep on cheaply constructed logging and mining railroads.
+Seven percent is about the practical limit for normal adhesion and in steam days required special gear-driven locomotives.

-Sand on the rails and the smoke plume from the 2-8-8-4 show what hard work was required to lift Baltimore & Ohio coal trains up the 2.4 percent Cranberry Grade at Terra Alta, W.Va.
-Gordon R. Roth photo
+Sand on the rails and the smoke plume from the class Y6b 2-8-8-2 show what hard work was required to lift Norfolk & Western coal trains up the 1.2 percent Blue Ridge Grade at Blue Ridge, Va.
+Tom Miller photo

 A scale bridge deck structure can range from about three feet to more than six feet deep, depending on the type and length of the bridge.
-In HO three feet is 13/32", and code 83 flextrack is 3/16" thick.
+In HO three feet is $1^{3}/{32}$ ", and code 83 flextrack is $3^{1}/{16}$ " thick.
 If you plan for 3" from railhead to railhead where a track passes under a bridge, you're really allowing at most 213/32", or a scale 17'-6".
 That's too little for the biggest modern cars, although older, smaller rolling stock may be okay.
-The clearance table gives recommended separations for track planning.
+The clearance table on the opposite page gives recommended separations for track planning purposes.